Chapter 12 // Frontier

 Cryptography

 Classical cryptography secures data in transit and at rest.
-Frontier cryptography goes further: algorithms that survive quantum computers, proofs that reveal nothing, and computation on data that stays encrypted.
+Frontier cryptography goes further: algorithms that survive quantum computers and proofs that reveal nothing.

 Scroll to explore